mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 Section 4.1.4.) in order to discuss the new tags if and when this document is published.

+Further, the "updates" attribute is part of the "xml2rfc" Version 3 Vocabulary {{?RFC7991}}.
+Therefore an extension to {{RFC7991}} is need as well.
+This may be done by a future version of this draft or in a separate draft, e.g. with other extension or amendments to {{RFC7991}}.

 # Acknowledgments

 The authors would like to thank Alexey Melnikov, Alvaro Retana, Barry Leiba,